-Depending on tide height, you may alight the ferries from Chapel Rock (on the beach) or, as it gets higher, Top Tieb (walk through Marazion Town to access).

-Both are well signposted and staff will direct you.
+Depending on tide height, you may alight the ferries from Chapel Rock (on the beach) or, as it gets higher, Gwelva and then Top Tieb (walk through Marazion Town to access).
+All landings are well signposted and staff will direct you.

-Both places have a concrete landing.
 Boats take 12 passengers.
 On the Island there will be steps to climb as you get off the boat.
 The boat ride takes less than 5 minutes.
 There are several ferry boats that shuttle back and forth.